daneden/daneden.me/src/blog/2017-11-15-the-burden-of-precision.md

 # The Burden of Precision

-> "If the idea is there, the brush can spare itself the work"
+> “If the idea is there, the brush can spare itself the work”
 > _—Chinese painter's proverb_

 Design tools today confine us to an unrealistic and ill-advised goal: one of